AI peer review

 No. It's the fast first pass — the equivalent of asking a thorough colleague to read your draft before you send it anywhere official.
 Every published-journal review benefits from being run through an AI pre-pass first; most authors discover ≥3 genuine fixes.

-Try the free pre-checkRead the engineering blog
+Try the pre-checkRead the engineering blog

 Command palette